mikebell/mikebell.io/speaking.md

 ---
 I'm very keen to speak at events on a wide range of topics both tech and mental health related.
 If your interested in having me speak at your event then get in touch at hello @ this domain.

-Upcoming:
+All (most recent at the top):

+* PHPNW 2/8/16 - Always Be X of Remote Working
+* Manchester Girl Geeks Barcamp - Always Be X of Remote Working
-* NWDUG 12th July - REST in Drupal 8
+* NWDUG 12th July 2016 - REST in Drupal 8

-Past (most recent at the top):

 * Drupal Camp London 2016 - REST in Drupal 8
 * DrupalCon Barcelona - Mental Health and Open Source - [Youtube](https://youtu.be/TdEVaOjL20s?t=2925)
 * PHPNW15